 5. Document360: AI Writing Agent for Technical Documentation

-Document360 specializes in technical documentation for SaaS companies, developer portals, and internal technical wikis, with the Eddy AI Writing Agent for content creation.
+Document360 is an AI knowledge management platform built for technical documentation in SaaS companies, developer portals, and internal technical wikis, anchored by the Eddy AI Writing Agent for content creation.
+Document360 specializes in API documentation, public help centers, and multilingual knowledge bases that other generalist tools struggle to maintain at scale.

 Key AI Capabilities